-Throughout their show, the Maui Nui Luau will tell you the story of Maui, our beautiful island paradise, which was named after the Hawaiian demigod Maui, who legend says, lifted the heavens from the earth so men could walk tall.
+Throughout their show, the Maui Nui Luau will tell you the story of Maui, our beautiful island paradise named after the Hawaiian demigod Maui, who, legend says, lifted the heavens from the earth so men could walk tall.
 He slowed the sun’s path and discovered the secret of fire.
-You will also be in awe of the caliber of dancers, live musicians and singers, as they perform traditional dances of our sister Polynesian islands of Samoa, Tahiti, New Zealand and Samoa.
+You will also be in awe of the caliber of dancers, live musicians, and singers as they perform traditional dances of our sister Polynesian islands of Samoa, Tahiti, New Zealand, and Samoa.
 The grand finale will feature a breathtaking fire-knife dance that will blow your socks off!

 - Peppered pipikaula beef & chilled ramen noodle salad

 - Traditional Hawaiian Lomilomi salad

 - Kimchee spiced soybeans